somechris/scanarium/docs/camera.md

 Colors were more vibrant with this or more dull with that camera.
 But all were decent enough for the low requirements of Scanarium.

+## Working without a camera

+If you do not have a camera at hand, but have some other way to get images into the computer that's fine too.

+Instead, of using a `source` that starts with `cam:` in the `[scan]' section of `conf/scanarium.conf`, simply set `source` to some absolute file name.
+Then, scanning considers the picture at this path.

+You can for example have an email address that stores image attachments to this path and therby allow users to mail in pictures to your Scanarium instance (E.g.: at a show booth).

 [Documentation Index](index.md)